justforthefunofit/create-sprite-print-basic-program/README.md

 </p>

 ## Use the sprite data
 From this online sprite creator I exported the definition in raw byte format and then converted it to basic lines.
-Replaced, by search and replace, 'BYTE' to 'data' en then copied it to CBM prg studie to add linenumers to it.
+Replaced, by search and replace, 'BYTE' to 'data' en then copied it to CBM prg studio to add linenumers to it.

 like this:
 <p align="center">